 - Up to 66,640 hours of digital music

 If you need to go big when you leave home, Seagate's 8TB Expansion drive is the way to go.
-No, you don't get the best speeds when you're transferring files, although they're not too far behind the WD My Passport, but what you get is masses of space and a very reliable drive.
-While there's no real point getting a Seagate with less than the maximum capacity, as its speeds are eclipsed by other drives, the 8TB version strikes a nice balance between capacity and efficiency.
+It's not exactly the best external hard drive; you don't get the best speeds when you're transferring files—although they're not too far behind the WD My Passport—but what you get is masses of space and a very reliable drive.
+While there's no real point getting a Seagate with less than the maximum capacity, its speeds are quickly eclipsed by other drives, the 8TB version strikes a nice balance between capacity and efficiency.